oughtinc/primer/chapters/verifiers/checking-reasoning-steps.md

 ## **Verifying all steps**

-To verify all steps, we simply replace `verify_answer` with an (async) map over all prefixes of steps:
+To verify all steps, we simply replace `verify_answer` with an (async) map over the prefix of each step:

 {% code title="verify/steps.py" %}
 ```python